Air France Flight 447: Human factors and computer interaction

 On 6 December 2011, Popular Mechanics published an English translation of the analysis of the transcript of the CVR controversially leaked in the book Erreurs de Pilotage.
 It highlighted the role of the co-pilot in stalling the aircraft, while the flight computer was under alternate law at high altitude.
 This "simple but persistent" human error was given as the most direct cause of this accident.
 In the commentary accompanying the article, they also noted that the failure to follow principles of crew resource management was a contributory factor.

 The final BEA report points to the human-computer interface (HCI) of the Airbus as a possible factor contributing to the crash.
 It provides an explanation for most of the pitch-up inputs by the pilot flying, left unexplained in the Popular Mechanics piece: namely that the flight director display was misleading.
 The pitch-up input at the beginning of the fatal sequence of events appears to be the consequence of an altimeter error.
 The investigators also pointed to the lack of a clear display of the airspeed inconsistencies, though the computers had identified them.
 Some systems generated failure messages only about the consequences, but never mentioned the origin of the problem.
 The investigators recommended a blocked pitot tube should be clearly indicated as such to the crew on the flight displays.
 The Daily Telegraph pointed out the absence of AoA information, which is important in identifying and preventing a stall.
 The paper stated, "though angle of attack readings are sent to onboard computers, there are no displays in modern jets to convey this critical information to the crews."
 Der Spiegel indicated the difficulty the pilots faced in diagnosing the problem: "One alarm after another lit up the cockpit monitors.
 One after another, the autopilot, the automatic engine control system, and the flight computers shut themselves off."
 Against this backdrop of confusing information, difficulty with aural cognition (due to heavy buffeting from the storm, as well as the stall) and zero external visibility, the pilots had less than three minutes to identify the problem and take corrective action.
-Der Spiegel’s report asserts that such a crash "could happen again".
+Der Spiegel concluded that such a crash "could happen again".

 In an article in Vanity Fair, William Langewiesche noted that once the AoA was so extreme, the system rejected the data as invalid, and temporarily stopped the stall warnings, but "this led to a perverse reversal that lasted nearly to the impact; each time Bonin happened to lower the nose, rendering the angle of attack marginally less severe, the stall warning sounded again—a negative reinforcement that may have locked him into his pattern of pitching up", which increased the angle of attack and thus aggravated the stall.